Save Kingswood Golf Course

 The Planning department is introducing a Standing Advisory Committee to review potential Golf Course redevelopments.

-Kingswood already has a recreational - Golf use Zoning and any change is likely to require ratification by both Houses of Parliament.
+Kingswood already has a recreational - Golf use Zoning.

-You can have your say about the committee, until September 30th.
+You can have your say when Kingswood comes before the committee.

 Then later object to the Minister on any proposed redevelopment.